callmenick/cooking-with-webpack/2-using-loaders/README.md

 ## Syntax of a Loader Configuration

 In our configuration file, we need a new key called `module`.
-This is where we will place all our loaders, which are stored as an array with key `loaders`.
+Each `module` can have `rules`, and inside each `rule`, we can configure what loaders we'd like to `use`.
 We'll be building upon our work in part 1, so go ahead and copy over the files.
 For quick reference, our file should now look like this:

 ```javascript
 module.exports = {